You’re 39 weeks pregnant! This means your baby is officially full term.

-And probably really over the whole pregnancy thing too!
+And probably really over this whole pregnancy thing too!

 39 weeks pregnant – what to expect